The war for the large language model (LLM) throne is shifting toward a new public market battlefield.4

 Anthropic: Company background

 Anthropic was founded in 2021 by siblings Dario and Daniela Amodei, who both came from OpenAI.
-Dario was the VP of Research at OpenAI, and Daniela was the VP of Safety & Policy.10 Anthropic has also recruited other ex-OpenAI staff, such as OpenAI co-founder John Schulman.11
+Dario was the Vice President of Research at OpenAI, and Daniela was the Vice President of Safety & Policy.11 Anthropic has also recruited other ex-OpenAI staff, such as OpenAI co-founder John Schulman.12

-The company is a public benefit corporation, with a mission to safely develop AI for humanity's long-term benefit.12 In addition to developing Claude, Anthropic is also an AI research and safety company.
+The company is a public benefit corporation, with a mission to safely develop AI for humanity's long-term benefit.13 In addition to developing Claude, Anthropic is also an AI research and safety company.

 An LLM arms race

-While ChatGPT is still the most popular AI chatbot,13 there are several companies with similar offerings, creating stiff competition to win over customers.
-In addition to Anthropic's Claude, some other top competitors include Google's Gemini, Meta's Llama, Perplexity's Sonar, and xAI's Grok.
+While ChatGPT is still the most popular AI chatbot,15 there are several companies with similar offerings, creating stiff competition to win over customers.
+In addition to Anthropic's Claude, some other top competitors include Google's Gemini, Meta's Llama, Perplexity's Sonar and xAI's Grok.
 Amidst the competition, these companies frequently release new, more powerful models.

 Yet running these models can be very expensive, due to costs associated with areas such as data center usage and the acquisition or leasing of AI chips for training and inference.
-These resource requirements may create capital pressures for companies working to advance large language models.
+These resource requirements may create capital pressures for companies working to advance LLMs.

 Access to public-market financing through an IPO can provide companies like Anthropic with a way to raise additional funding for ongoing development.
 In that context, if Anthropic were to go public before OpenAI, it would simply represent an earlier opportunity for the company to access those public-market resources, without implying any performance advantage.